muuvmuuv/gdpr-cookie-consent-banner/README.md

 - [ ] Create plugin system, so Google Analytics does not need to be setup by someone itself
 - [ ] Option to create the banner without defining the HTML somewhere
+- [x] Allow notice to be just a link

 ## Examples